deborahly/network/README.txt

     "active": "True"/"False"
 }

-GET network/posts
+GET network/following
-Sending a GET request to network/posts requesting to retrieve posts for Profile page, All Posts page or Following page will return a JsonResponse as below:
+Sending a GET request to network/following requesting to retrieve Following page posts will return "index.html" passing context:
 {
     "posts": [<str>]
 }

-PUT network/posts
+PUT network/following
 Sending a PUT request to network/posts requesting to update posts on next/previous page will return a JsonResponse as below:
 {
     "posts": [<str>]